firefoxNX/firefoxnx.github.io/_posts/2019-01-29-hello-world.md

 ---
-title: "Welcome to Jekyll!"
+title: "Welcome to firefoxnx's blog!"
-published: false
+published: true
 ---

-**Hello world**, this is my first Jekyll blog post.
+**Hello world**, this is my first blog post.

 I hope you like it!